Kufferey/Dusk-is-Done-old/README.md

 # Dusk is Done
-Done at Dusk is a horror type game.
+Dusk is Done is a horror type game.
 Its mainly came from: [Cherry Picking Simulator](https://kufferey.itch.io/cherry-picking-simulator)

 # Debugging/Stats Options
 in the game's folder. create a file called `launch.txt`.
 In the file Copy&Paste this: `%GAMEPLAY_CHANGER%`.
 This tells the game you want to change the stats.